 The Mineral Resource is based on exploration results from mapping drilling and trenching made available to SRK on the 19 October 2015.
-The results of this report were released in a press release approved by SRK on 19 November 2015; this is the effective date of the statement.
+The Effective Date of the Mineral Resource is 12 April 2016 which was approved by the Qualified Person; this is date at which the cut-off grade and pit optimisation parameters were finalised.